 9. Once you’ve completed the steps to connect your account, we’ll take you back to the refund screen.
 Double check that the amount you’re refunding is correct, and when you're ready, click the Refund button.

-Now, if you need to make corresponding edits to the services or payment schedule, you can do so, and resend the file to your client.
+Your client will receive an email confirmation that their payment has been refunded.
+Now, if you need to make corresponding edits to the services or payment schedule, you can do so, and resend the document to your client.

 When a refund can NOT be issued

 A refund cannot be issued: